 - Desktop computers

 - Laptops and Chromebooks

-- Tablets
+- Tablets (iPads)

 - Internet (including apps)

+- Intranet networks

+- Email

 - Cameras (usually on tablets)

 Prior to using any websites, tools, apps or other online platforms in the classroom, or recommending that pupils use these platforms at home, the class teacher always reviews and evaluates the resource.
 Class teachers ensure that any internet-derived materials are used in line with copyright law.